 The available access tiers are:

-- The Hot access tier, which is optimized for frequent access of objects in the storage account.
-Accessing data in the Hot tier is most cost-effective, while storage costs are higher.
-New storage accounts are created in the Hot tier by default.
+- The Hot access tier.
+This tier is optimized for frequent access of objects in the storage account.
+Accessing data in the hot tier is most cost-effective, while storage costs are higher.
+New storage accounts are created in the hot tier by default.

-- The Cool access tier, which is optimized for storing large amounts of data that is infrequently accessed and stored for at least 30 days.
-Storing data in the Cool tier is more cost-effective, but accessing that data may be more expensive than accessing data in the Hot tier.
+- The Cool access tier.
+This tier is optimized for storing large amounts of data that is infrequently accessed and stored for at least 30 days.
+Storing data in the cool tier is more cost-effective, but accessing that data may be more expensive than accessing data in the hot tier.

-If there is a change in the usage pattern of your data, you can switch between these access tiers at any time.
+If there's a change in the usage pattern of your data, you can switch between these access tiers at any time.
 For more information about access tiers, see Azure Blob storage: hot, cool, and archive access tiers.

 Changing the access tier for an existing storage account or blob may result in additional charges.
 For more information, see the Storage account billing section.

-For more information about storage replication, see Azure Storage replication.
+For more information about redundancy options in Azure Storage, see Azure Storage redundancy.